n1tehawk/papertiger/Readme.txt

 https://code.google.com/p/sumatrapdf/wiki/CommandLineArguments
 sumatrapdf -reuse-instance -page <pageNo>
 Scrolls the first indicated file to the indicated page.
 Tells an already open SumatraPDF to load the indicated files.
-If there are several running instances, behavior is undefined.
+If there are several running instances, behaviour is undefined.

 ImageMagick DLLs on Windows
 ===========================
 The following dlls seem sufficient for converting TIFF images for the client - I just copied all dlls:
 CORE_RL_bzlib_.dll
 CORE_RL_jbig_.dll
 CORE_RL_jp2_.dll